 You should memorize all the formulas you need to know for the test.
 Even though you'll get a formula sheet, it's going to be much easier to get through the questions if you don't have to keep consulting it.
 For each formula, make sure you know the types of questions it will help you answer and how else it could come into play on the test.

 #3: Review Your Labs

 Labs are critical in AP Chemistry because they show you the real-life implications of the facts you've been studying.
 You'll see many questions on the exam that deal with lab scenarios, and it's much easier to understand these types of questions if you're somewhat familiar with the setup.
-It's crucial to understand why you got the results you did for each lab and connect them to facts about chemical reactions and properties of different substances.
+It's crucial to understand why you got the results you did for each lab and to be able to connect them to facts about chemical reactions and properties of different substances.

-#4: Learn to Estimate
+#4: Learn To Estimate

-#5: Get a Review Book
+#6: Get a Review Book

 Sometimes this is how your mind acts when you're trying to study something complicated.
-Let a review book guide your way so the journey towards enlightenment is less anxiety-ridden!
+Let a review book guide your way so the journey toward enlightenment is less anxiety-ridden!

-- 3 hours 15 minutes long
+|3 hours and 15 minutes

 - Always ask yourself why the answer is correct on practice questions